osu-tekbots/capstone-website/docs/dev-setup.md

 1. Now we need to generate a `.htpasswd` file so that we can restrict access to the masquerading feature that allows us to bypass third-party authentication while we are doing development.
-   1. "Exec" into the container running the the website.
+   1. "Exec" into the container running the website.
 This opens an interactive shell inside the container.

          docker exec -it osu-local-web-server /bin/bash